shopware5/shopware/UPGRADE-5.6.md

 * Deprecated `Shopware\Bundle\EmotionBundle\Exception\ComponentHandlerNotFoundException`.
 It will be removed in 5.7 without replacement.
 * Deprecated `Shopware\Bundle\EsBackendBundle\EsAwareSearcher`.
 It will be removed in 5.7 without replacement.
 * Deprecated `Shopware\Bundle\ESIndexingBundle\Product\ProductQueryFactoryInterface::createPriceIdQuery`, `::createVoteIdQuery`, `::createVariantIdQuery`, `::createProductCategoryQuery`.
 It will be removed in 5.7 without replacement.
-* Deprecated `Shopware\Bundle\ESIndexingBundle\Product\ProductQueryFactory` Deprecated `Shopware\Bundle\ESIndexingBundle\Product\ProductQueryFactoryInterface::createPriceIdQuery`, `::createVoteIdQuery`, `::createVariantIdQuery`, `::createProductCategoryQuery`.
-It will be removed in 5.7 without replacement.::createPriceIdQuery`, `::createVoteIdQuery`, `::createVariantIdQuery`, `::createProductCategoryQuery`.
+* Deprecated `Shopware\Bundle\ESIndexingBundle\Product\ProductQueryFactory::createPriceIdQuery`, `::createVoteIdQuery`, `::createVariantIdQuery`, `::createProductCategoryQuery`.
+It will be removed in 5.7 without replacement.
+* Deprecated `Shopware\Bundle\ESIndexingBundle\Product\ProductQueryFactoryInterface::createPriceIdQuery`, `::createVoteIdQuery`, `::createVariantIdQuery`, `::createProductCategoryQuery`.
 It will be removed in 5.7 without replacement.
 * Deprecated `Shopware\Bundle\ESIndexingBundle\LastIdQuery::getQuery`.
 It will be removed in 5.7 without replacement.
 * Deprecated `Shopware\Bundle\PluginInstallerBundle\Context\PluginLicenceRequest`.
 It will be removed in 5.7 without replacement.
 * Deprecated `Shopware\Bundle\PluginInstallerBundle\Service\PluginStoreService::getPluginLicence`.
 It will be removed in 5.7 without replacement.